forestgardenwales/forestgarden.wales/src/blog/180129-make-your-own-mychorrizal-inoculum.md

 ---
-title: How to make your own arbuscular mycorrhizal fungi inoculant
+title: How to make your own mycorrhizal fungi
-excerpt: You can make your own mycorrhizal fungi, like rootgrow™, for adding to roots for healthier plants
+excerpt: You can make your own arbuscular mycorrhizal fungi inoculant, like rootgrow™, for adding to roots for healthier plants
 datePublished: 2018-01-29
 image:
 imageAlt: